maxfromit/tree-store-ag-grid/README.md

 ## Structure & Features

 - **TreeStore (TypeScript):**
-  - Accepts an array of objects with id, parent, label, and arbitrary fields
+  - Accepts an array of objects with id, parentId, label, and arbitrary fields
   - Methods:
     - `getAll()` — returns the original array
     - `getItem(id)` — returns the object by id